harimohanraj/notes/industry-pilled.md

 - There should be this concept of minimum viable team size to construct, operate, maintain, and repair technologies.
   - But there isn't, which leads to whole teams spawning to handle these things.
   - But isn't that directly contradictory to the point of technology?
 Scaling exponentially, super-linearly, without consuming additional resources.
   - But it also then leads to products for people who are aware that spinning up entire organizational structures is untenable - platforms that "manage" these behemoth technologies for you.
+Platforms that tell you not to worry about things.
+- There is so much interesting technology out there, and a lot of the things that have come out of this ecosystem have enabled people to learn and connect in ways that we couldn't have imagined before.
+- But there's a lot of accretion of technology that's built and abandoned, or built to accomodate or mitigate poor decisions, that's built without considering things like compatibility, composability, etc. There's no way to stop this, unless there are professional standards, but the stakes aren't high enough for that.
+  - The infohazard that is the internet, the developer advocate ecosystem, the sheer volume of stuff that can be pumped into the public consciousness by people who might be well-meaning but are in the end just amplifiers for corporate intentions, basically means that the people doing interesting cool human-sized things are rare finds.

+- Consider that SQLite, Redis were originally authored by individuals, in a short span of time.
+They've grown and accumulated contributions from thousands, but were useful enough in their initial phases that they attained rapid adoption.
+That's truly incredible!